emera86/SASmanual-MkDocs/SASmanual/docs/macros/debugging-options.md

 You should use a **five-step approach** to developing macro programs that generate SAS code.
 This approach will streamline your development and debugging process:

-* Write and debug the SAS program without macro coding.
+1. Write and debug the SAS program without macro coding
-* Generalize by replacing hardcoded values with macro variable references.
+2. Generalize by replacing hardcoded values with macro variable references
-* Create a macro definition with macro parameters.
+3. Create a macro definition with macro parameters
-* Add macro-level programming for conditional and iterative processing.
+4. Add macro-level programming for conditional and iterative processing
-* Add data-driven customization.
+5. Add data-driven customization

 There are several system options that are useful for macro debugging: